Anatomical Donations

 Frequently Asked Questions

-How Long will the Donation Be Retained for Use?
+How Long Will the Donation Be Retained for Use?

-Depending on the timing of the donation and the condition of the body, the donor will be retained up to four years.
+Depending on the timing of the donation and the condition of the body, the donor will be retained for up to four years.

 What Becomes of the Remains?